pkivolowitz/CSC4730-Fall-2023/projects/p8/README.md

 ## What to Hand In

 Execute a `make clean`.
-Then zip the entire xv6 folder.
+Then zip all source code including your makefile.
 Test the zip file to ensure you have done this correctly.
 Hand in the zip file.

 ## Partners